-Development Function Actions Targets Performance Indicators Lead Officer Timescale Corporate Identity a and Signage (internal and exte rnal): Current practice corporate National Park logo a of logo use (most feature the land Gaelic logos every few se doors and walls of our reception Gaelic logo.
-Most signage in the National Finterpretive signage and regulations. and our Brand Guidelines ogo at least twice).
+Development Function Actions Targets Performance Indicators Lead Officer Timescale Corporate Identity a and Signage (internal and exte rnal): Current practice corporate National Park logo a of logo use (most feature the I and Gaelic logos every few se doors and walls of our receptic should the opportunity arise to and our Brand Guideline ogo at least twice).
 The conds.
-The Park entry p on area and meetings ro Park includes Gaelic and ar use of the Gaelic logo s requires that any new p Gaelic logo is featured o Joint signage uses Gaelic oms.
-Our Partnership and I our Signage Guidance of the bull that is important to note the al communications and signage.
-We have a Goublications and signage use the Gaelic logo in every page of our website in a banner that reconstruction.
-Our Headquarters has Gaelic etched into the ond Signage Guidelines also include requirement requires the inclusion of Gaelic headings on all hat the signage created by the National Park is rareas of the Park provide all road signage. n the first or second instance tates between the English e glass walls of our glass ints for more frequent use of the and replacement.
-Key areas of development: Corporate identity The logo and branding guidance is highlighted to staff as part of the Gaelic Awareness Training offered to all staff every year.
-Continue to use Gaelic in line with our policy and to increase its use when new opportunities arise.
+The Park entry p on area and meetings ro redesign the logo. s requires that any new p Gaelic logo is featured o point signage uses Gaelic poms.
+We will look at op al communications and signage.
+We have a Goublications and signage use the Gaelic logo in every page of our website in a banner that rections.
+Our Headquarters has Gaelic etched into the tions to include Gaelic in the corporate logo, of n the first or second instance otates between the English e glass walls of our glass emonstrating equal respec Gaelic content related to place e-names and our Signag It is important to note th e Guidance requires the nat the signage created b equent use of the Gaelic logo.
+Most signage in bilingual headings on all new and replacemer by the National Park is primarily interpretive inf I road signage. t interpretive signage and Key areas of development: Corporate identity The logo and branding guidance is highlighted to staff as part of the Gaelic Awareness Training offered to all staff every year.
+Continue to use Gaelic in line with our policy and to increase its use as opportunities arise.
 Staff consistently use Gaelic in branding of communications without advice / assistance.
 Communications Team.
 Graphic Designer has a particular responsibility as the person who designs most branded materials.
 Throughout Plan period.
-Key areas of development: New signage All new interpretive signage that is commissioned will have Gaelic incorporated into its design.
+Key areas of development: New signage All new interpretive signage will have bilingual headings and Gaelic place-name translation and explanations incorporated into its design.
 All signage across the National Park will have Gaelic included in it.
 Increased signage including Gaelic.
 Communications Team.
 Graphic Designer has a particular responsibility as the person who designs most branded materials.
 Throughout Plan period.
-Key areas of development: As existing interpretive signage is replaced it will have Gaelic incorporated into its design.
+Key areas of development: Existing signage As existing interpretive signage is replaced it will have bilingual headings and incorporate Gaelic placenames and history.
 All signage across the National Park will have Gaelic included in it.
 All replacement signage includes Gaelic.
 Communications Team.
 Graphic Designer has a particular responsibility as the person who designs most branded materials.
 Throughout Plan period.
-Relevant Strategic (Objectives assisted Objectives 1,2 1 ' 1 Outcomes 7, 11, 12, 13, 15 Outcomes 7, 11, 12, 13, 15
+Relevant Strategic Objectives assisted Objectives 1,2 1 1 Outcomes 7, 11, 12, 13, 15